Sunday, July 12, 2009

 “Therefore you have no excuse, whoever you are, when you judge others; for in passing judgment on another you condemn yourself.”
 Romans 2:1-11 (Paraphrased)

 I hear God speaking to me clearly, yet I still resist.
 Isn't judgment “sometimes” righteous?
-Again (unhappily) I receive His answer, "Yes, but only when it come from Me!"
+Again (unhappily) I receive His answer, "Yes, but only when it comes from Me!"

 This is not the answer I want to hear.
 I find myself still trying to plead my case: